 • Never use more than one anti-virus program.
 The concern with using more than one is due to conflicts that can arise when both are running in real-time mode simultaneously.
 Anti-virus software components insert themselves into the operating systems core and using more than one can cause instability, sluggish system performance, unresponsive behavior or crash your computer.
 Further, each anti-virus will often interpret the activity of the other as a virus and there is a greater chance of them alerting you to "False Positives".

 • For more suggestions and performance tips read:

 - Top 12 Tweaks To Improve Vista Looks and Performance

-Vista and Windows 7 users can refer to these links:
+Windows 8, Vista and Windows XP users can refer to these links:

-- Create a New Restore Point in Windows 7 (alternate method)
+- Create a New Restore Point in XP - Disk Cleanup in XP

 NOTE: If you are still having problems after performing the above steps then you may be dealing with malware.
 In that case please follow the instructions in the Preparation Guide For Use Before Using Malware Removal Tools and Requesting Help.